 Supporting the implementation of the Climate-Neutral and Smart Cities Mission.

-Accelerating the transition of cities towards climate-neutrality, including small and mid-sized ones under the Cities Mission’s second objective.
+Accelerating the transition of cities towards climate neutrality, including small and mid-sized ones under the Cities Mission’s second objective.

 Scope: This action aims at ensuring the Mission Platform's continued full operational capacity addressing and developing the actions needed to implement the relevant building blocks of the Framework Partnership Agreement (FPA) for the Climate-Neutral and Smart Cities Mission Platform while considering the lessons learned and the new priorities that emerged from the past years of its implementation.

-The Mission Platform will assist the cities that were selected as a result of the open Call for Expression of Interest which was launched in November 2021 and resulted in 377 expressions of interest from cities in all 27 EU Member States and from 9 associated countries.
-These cities respond to the first objective of the Mission to deliver at least 100 climate-neutral and smart European cities by 2030.
+The Mission Platform will assist the 112 cities which were selected in April 2022 under a Call for Expression of Interest launched in November 2021 that resulted in 377 applications from cities in all 27 EU Member States and from nine associated countries.
+These 112 cities respond to the first objective of the Mission to deliver at least 100 climate-neutral and smart European cities by 2030.

-Cities that are not yet able to commit to the Mission’s timeline but are willing to commit to accelerate their transition towards climate neutrality within a longer timeframe following the Cities Mission basic principles, will also receive basic support from the Mission Platform, including services offered by the Smart Cities Marketplace and under specific consideration of the signatories of the Covenant of Mayors.
-These cities respond to the second objective of the Mission to ensure that the cities responding to the first objective act as experimentation and innovation hubs to put all European cities in a position to become climate-neutral by 2050.
+Cities that are not yet able to commit to the Mission’s 2030 timeline but are willing to commit to accelerate their transition towards climate neutrality by 2050 at the latest, will also receive basic support from the Mission Platform.
+These cities respond to the second objective of the Mission to put all European cities in a position to become climate-neutral by 2050.

 The Mission Platform should build on existing actions, including relevant ones developed through Horizon 2020 and Horizon Europe projects.
 It should collaborate closely with ongoing initiatives that have developed knowledge and expertise, in particular with the Covenant of Mayors and their methodologies and processes co-developed with the JRC, and the Covenant Community Group of City Practitioners.

-The Mission Platform should also make appropriate arrangements, either among partners or via sub-contracting, to assure continuity of the services and support provided by the Smart Cities Marketplace, producing synergies in particular with the activities of the Climate City Capital Hub and the City Finance Specialists.
+The Mission Platform should also make appropriate arrangements, either among partners or via sub-contracting, to assure continuity of the services and support provided by the Smart Cities Marketplace, producing synergies in particular with the activities of the Climate City Capital Hub, the City Expert Support Facility and the City Finance Specialists.

 Other assets of the Smart Cities and Communities context, including Energy Communities and Living-in.eu, the data space for smart communities, and the Common Services Platform, should be factored in.
 This should be done with regard to engaging public, private, and civil society stakeholders in supporting project financing and implementation, as well as promoting shared standards and technical specifications to facilitate data exchange and ensure interoperability of solutions.
-Synergies should be ensured with the European Urban Initiative of the Cohesion Policy, the Urban Agenda for the EU, and actions funded under the DIGITAL European Programme.
+Synergies should be ensured with the European Urban Initiative of the Cohesion Policy, the Urban Agenda for the EU, and actions funded under the Digital Europe Programme.

-The Mission Platform will coordinate with the European Commission to ensure that advice and support provided to cities remains aligned to the latest policies and initiatives and makes full use of available tools and services provided or supported by the Commission.
+The Mission Platform will coordinate with the European Commission to ensure that the advice and support provided to cities remain aligned to the latest policies and initiatives and make full use of available tools and services provided or supported by the Commission.

-In addition, it will draw in national-level support and expertise through close cooperation with the Cities Mission’s national networks, established under the calls HORIZON-MISS-2021-CIT-01-01 and HORIZON-MISS-2024-CIT-02-01.
+In addition, the Mission Platform will draw in national-level support and expertise through close cooperation with the national platforms and networks of the Cities Mission, established under the calls HORIZON-MISS-2021-CIT-01-01 and HORIZON-MISS-2024-CIT-02-01.

 The general conditions, including admissibility conditions, eligibility conditions, award criteria, evaluation and award procedure, legal and financial set-up for grants, financial and operational capacity and exclusion, and procedure are provided in parts A to G of the General Annexes.